alexanderwlee/alexanderwlee.github.io/index.md

 I graduated from [Amherst College]({{ links.amherst }}) with a Bachelor of Arts in [computer science]({{ links.amherst_cs }}) and [mathematics]({{
 links.amherst_math }}).
-At Amherst, I studied scalable and statistically-sound data mining algorithms as an **undergraduate researcher** in the [Data* Mammoths]({{ links.acdmammoths }}) research and learning group led by [Matteo Riondato]({{ links.matteo }}).
+At Amherst, I explored scalable and statistically-sound data mining algorithms as an **undergraduate researcher** in the [Data* Mammoths]({{ links.acdmammoths }}) research and learning group led by [Matteo Riondato]({{ links.matteo }}).